dev-dull/PyTerraBackTyl/README.md

     - `curl http://localhost:2442/state`

 ##### Option 3: Create your own backend module:
 PyTerraBackTYL was developed with the expectation that you're looking at this project because you would like to manage your Terraform state file in a method not already handled by one of the standard backends.
 For this reason, PyTerraBackTYL allows you to implement your own backend handler.
-The following is a brief outline on how to implement a custom backend module. refer to the [PyShelveBacked](https://github.com/dev-dull/PyTerraBackTyl/blob/master/backends/pyshelve_backend.py) class for an example.
+The following is a brief outline on how to implement a custom backend module.
+Refer to the [PyShelveBacked](https://github.com/dev-dull/PyTerraBackTyl/blob/master/backends/pyshelve_backend.py) class for an example.

 ---